Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Maximal truncation and principal values in the one-dimensional model

-The previous observations show that the one-dimensional formulation used in the sparse transfer is stable with respect to the choice of cutoff and compatible with the maximal comparisons recorded in this section.
+The preceding observations show that the one-dimensional formulation used in the sparse transfer is stable with respect to the choice of cutoff and compatible with the maximal comparisons recorded in this section.
 In particular, the output obtained in Section~\ref{sec:sparse-1d} can be reincorporated into the original geometric problem without depending on a specific realization of the truncation.

 By Corollary~\ref{cor:reduction-lebesgue}, the singular-integral part of the geometric problem has already been identified exactly with a one-dimensional bilinear form.
-The content of the present block is to record that admissible changes of cutoff and the passage from smooth truncations to hard truncations at the maximal level only introduce errors controlled by the Hardy--Littlewood maximal operator in the level variable.
+The content of the present block is to record that admissible changes of cutoff and the passage from smooth truncations to hard truncations at the maximal level introduce only errors controlled by the Hardy--Littlewood maximal operator in the level variable.

-In this way, the remaining task becomes again geometric-analytic on the fibers of \(\theta\).
-The singular-integral part has already been fixed in the 1D model; the next step is to exploit geometrically the fiber quantities introduced in Preliminaries and reassembled in Section~\ref{sec:reduction-1d}.
+Thus the remaining task becomes geometric-analytic again, now on the fibers of \(\theta\).
+The singular-integral component has already been fixed in the one-dimensional model; the next step is to exploit geometrically the fiber quantities introduced in the preliminaries and reassembled in Section~\ref{sec:reduction-1d}.